abdullahtariq91/mevn-rest-api/README.md

 ### Routes

-All user endpoints are behind the `/api` endpoint.
+All endpoints are behind the `/api` endpoint.

 #### `GET`
 `/users` - returns a list of all users inside of an array called `data`.

 `/secret` - returns a message only the admin can view.

 `/users/:id` - where `:id` is the id of a `user` resource.
 The resource is then returned in JSON format.

 #### `POST`
 `/users` - Creates a new `user` resource based on the payload of the request.

 `/login` - Logs in the user.

 `/login/logout` - Logs out the user and removes socket connection.

 #### `DELETE`